Centers within ICI

 The Research and Training Center on Community Living

 The Research and Training Center on Community Living (RTC-CL) has operated at the University of Minnesota since 1976.
 During this time, it has made many substantial contributions that have positively affected the field and the lives of people with disabilities by developing effective, research-based interventions, and creating new knowledge that has influenced practices and policies for increasing community living and participation for people with disabilities.
-The mission of the RTC/CL has long been to support high-quality lives of people with disabilities through research, training, and dissemination.
+The mission of the RTC/CL has long been to support the high-quality lives of people with disabilities through research, training, and dissemination.
 Community living and participation for people with disabilities is influenced by many factors, including the availability and competence of individuals who provide services necessary to support people with disabilities as participating members of their communities.
 The RTC/CL is housed within the Institute on Community Integration, a department within the University of Minnesota’s College of the Education and Human Development, and funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), U.S. Department of Health and Human Services.

 The staff and partners of RTC-CL are highly productive and well-respected in their fields.
 This is exemplified by highly productive researchers, trainers, evaluators, and knowledge translators; expansive and effective training and technical assistance expertise and approaches; a proven record of dissemination of research outcomes in peer-reviewed publications and highly used translation products targeting non-research audiences; robust collaborative relationships with government, provider, and advocacy agencies; a record of successful management of complex development, research, and dissemination efforts; and substantial institutional resource support.